Customs Self-Assessment Program

 CSA-eligible goods include commercial goods that are shipped directly from the United States or Mexico and delivered to an authorized importer, owner or consignee.

-Goods that are subject to other government department or provincial regulations and therefore require a permit, licence or other similar document to be provided to the CBSA before the goods can be released are not eligible under the CSA program.
+Goods subject to other government department or provincial regulations are not eligible under the CSA program because the CBSA requires a permit, licence or other similar document before the goods can be released.

 Examinations